vrerv/mysql-db-tool/README.md

 * gzip? - default (true), whether to compress with gzip or not

-* DUMP_OPTIONS - you can set common mysqldump command options by this Environment variable, if not set, it will use default options for mysqldump. (--single-transaction --skip-lock-tables)
+* DUMP_OPTIONS - you can set common mysqldump command options by this Environment variable, if not set, it will use default options for mysqldump. (--single-transaction --skip-lock-tables --no-tablespaces)

 After execution, a directory named "backup-{backup id}" will be created under the current directory.